Shark vacuum brush not spinning? Follow these simple steps to get it working like the first day you brought it home.

 I shall be using the shark duo cordless model to talk you through the steps.
-I think the process is pretty much the same on the shark upright vacuum models such as the shark rotator, shark rocket or the shark lift away.
+I think the process is pretty much the same on the shark upright vacuum models such as the shark rotator, shark rocket, or the shark lift away.

 Firstly it is necessary to say that the shark duo models do tend to get quite tangled with hair around the rotator brush.
-I tend to get rid of this after every use, to keep it tangle-free and to save me from taking my cleaner apart every few weeks.
+I tend to get rid of this after every use, to keep it tangle-free, and to save me from taking my cleaner apart every few weeks.

 Likewise, it is essential to clean the filter every 30 days to avoid loss of suction.
 I usually keep a spare one so I don’t have to wait 24 hours for it to dry, you can get one here

 Is your shark vacuum brush not spinning?

 Try these trouble shooting tips!

 - Check you are using carpet mode.